juicedata/juicefs/docs/en/reference/how_to_setup_metadata_engine.md

 ### Create a file system

-When using MySQL as the metadata storage engine, you need to create a database manually before create the file system similar to using the databases mentioned above.
+When using MySQL as the metadata storage engine, you need to create a database manually before create the file system.
 The command with the following format is usually used to access the database:

 ```shell
 mysql://<username>[:<password>]@(<host>:3306)/<database-name>